 - state certification preferences (please specify the state in which you would like to become a certified teacher).

+Applications for membership are accepted on a rolling basis; applications for the first round of fellowships are now closed.
 For more information on the Quintilian Society’s mission, you can read this article by Francis R. Hittinger in our online journal, In Medias Res.